21 Feb 2020: The Year of Honoring Women

 Retracing the Trace, 2011-2015, satin cord, ink, pastel

 Museum purchase from the Eiteljorg Contemporary Art Fellowship

 POWERFUL WOMEN: CONTEMPORARY ART FROM THE EITELJORG COLLECTION

 FIRST ROTATION: SEPT.
 19, 2020–MARCH 21, 2021

 SECOND ROTATION: APRIL 18, 2021-OCT.
 3, 2021

 A new yearlong exhibition at the Eiteljorg explores the work of visionary female artists who shaped and changed the ways people think about contemporary art.
 The Eiteljorg is home to one of the world’s best collections of contemporary Native art, and the first phase of the Powerful Women exhibition highlights exceptional works from that collection.
 Captivating artworks include sculpture by Anita Fields (Osage), mixed media installations by Bonnie Devine (Ojibwa), work on paper by Kay WalkingStick (Cherokee Nation), textile art by Marie K. Watt (Seneca), stills from video by Skawennati (Mohawk) and important works by other women artists.
 An installation by Luzene Hill (Eastern Band of Cherokee), Retracing the Trace, reflects on issues of rape and sexual violence against women.

-Later in the year, a second phase of the Powerful Women exhibition will incorporate other works by Latina, Asian, Native American and African-American contemporary artists.
+In spring 2021, a second rotation of the Powerful Women exhibition will incorporate other works by Latina, Asian, Native American and African-American contemporary artists.

 Barbara Van Cleve